 Maine Coon nutrition

 Maine Coons are large, active cats with a strong urge for exercise, therefore they need a sufficiently large intake of calories.
-Different circumstances play a role in the Maine Coon's diet too.
+Different circumstances play a role in these cats' diet too.
 For instance, older cats need a different quantity of nutrients to their younger counterparts.
 With kittens in particular, you should make sure they receive the right amount of energy to guarantee optimal development.
 The cat's state of health and weight also influences the required amount of nutrients.
 When choosing a cat food, make sure it has high-quality ingredients predominantly featuring meat.
 However, sugar, preservatives, grain and animal by-products should only feature in small quantities.
 Your furry friend naturally loves treats, but the quantity should stay within limits.
 You should keep an eye on your Maine Coon's weight, because obesity can lead to painful joint problems.

 Offer your Coonies cat grass.
 Many Maine Coons swallow a lot of hair during grooming that forms balls in the stomach.
 Cat grass helps them to vomit up the hairs by encouraging the gag reflex.